penguinify/gimkit-hacks/README.md

 Also known as a answer bot

 # Limitations
 Requires you to answer questions correctly before it can start to work
+ONLY WORKS ON CLASSIC MODE

 # Installation
 Copy this into the url of a bookmark and use it on the gimkit game site.